 401(k) Rollover in O'Fallon, IL.
 Changing jobs or careers is the start of a brand new, exciting chapter in your life.
-However, it’s often difficult for O'Fallon, IL residents to know what to do with their 401(k) with their previous employer.
-Managing multiple retirement savings accounts can be complex and a pain in the neck.
+However, many O'Fallon, IL residents wonder what the best options are for their 401(k) with their previous employer.
+Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.

 401(k) Rollover in O'Fallon,IL

-There are several options for handling your 401(k) rollover in O'Fallon, IL, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
-This means any advice we give is based on what we believe is best for your financial needs.
-Our business is built on trust and your confidence that we’ll do what’s best for you.
-We offer impartial, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
+There are several options for handling your 401(k) rollover in O'Fallon, IL, and oftentimes it takes knowledgeable financial planning and a savvy financial advisor to know how to best deal with your savings.
+Correct Capital is a privately owned firm with fiduciary advisors.
+This means our only concern is making sure your financial future and planning needs are met.
+Our business is built on trust and your belief that we’ll do what’s best for you.
+We offer objective, expert advice, and will never try to convince you of something we don’t believe in ourselves.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in O'Fallon, IL.

-If you have over $5,000 invested in your 401(k), most, but not all, O'Fallon, IL companies permit you to keep your retirement savings in their plan.
+If you have over $5,000 invested in your 401(k), many O'Fallon, IL companies allow you to keep your accrued savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many employees in O'Fallon, IL already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+Many people in O'Fallon, IL already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
 In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, per federal law, 401(k)s are generally protected against claims by creditors.
-If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to roll over the funds any time you’d like.
+Additionally, per federal law, 401(k)s are generally protected against claims by creditors. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to move the funds at some point in the future.

-However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an effect on your retirement planning.
-After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans.
+However, it should be mentioned that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an impact on your retirement planning.
+After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
+It can also be a hassle to manage several different retirement plans with numerous custodians.
 Withdrawal options can be limited and have large federal withholding requirements.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you understand if sticking with your old 401(k) is right for you.
+Correct Capital's retirement consultants can help you choose whether you should stay with your old 401(k) or not.

-If your new job in O'Fallon, IL also offers a 401(k), most employers will allow you to roll over your 401(k) assets to their plan.
-This might be the best option if you prefer the new plan’s options to your previous plan’s, including lower fees, better investment options, opportunities, guidance, or loan options.
+If your new position in O'Fallon, IL also offers a 401(k), most employers will let you roll over your 401(k) assets to their plan.
+This might be the best option if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, guidance, or loan options.
 Also, required minimum distributions may be delayed even after you turn 72 if you are still working.

-If you have company stock in your previous 401(k) portfolio, you may have special financial planning needs when rolling over your 401(k) to a new employer.
+If part of your previous 401(k) portfolio includes company stock, you may have special financial planning needs when rolling over your 401(k) to the new account.
 The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A trustworthy financial advisor will help you decide if your personal needs dictate that 401(k) rollover or keeping your funds in your previous plan is best for you.
+A trustworthy financial advisor will help you decide if keeping your 401(k) funds where they are is best for you.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible.
-Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Contributions made to a Traditional IRA may be tax-deductible. the pre-tax money you contributed to your 401(k) will likely be put into a traditional IRA.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-Upon turning 72, you will be obligated to take out required minimum distributions regardless of your status in the workforce.
+When you turn 72, you will have to take out required minimum distributions regardless of your status in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit at the time the contributions are made.
-The benefit is that the money grows tax-free.
+Money deposited into Roth IRAs are made with after-tax money, so there is no immediate tax benefit.
+The benefit is that you do not pay taxes when you withdraw the money.
 Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
-At any time you can access the contributions you make without having to pay taxes, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when funds are withdrawn.
-Unlike Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+At any time you can take out the contributions you make without tax consequences, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when funds are withdrawn.
+Contrary to Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.

 You can open an IRA with many banks or any brokerage firm in O'Fallon, IL, however many of them vary when it comes to fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find what’s right for you.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find what’s right for you.